-- ✓ TechnipFMC uses an independent consulting firm, Willis Towers Watson, to recommend changes in compensation for non-executive directors. - ✓ Any changes to our director compensation program are reviewed and approved by our Compensation Committee, comprising independent directors. - ✓ Any changes to our director compensation program recommended by our Compensation Committee must be ratified by a vote of our full Board. - Our Directors' Remuneration Policy reflects sector and geographic (U.S. and European) peer groups to reflect the global nature of the Company, and both U.S. and European compensation practices given the global nature of the Company, our dual NYSE and European European compensation. - ✓ Our Directors' Remuneration Policy provides for an annual cap on total remuneration (i.e., cash and equity awards) of \$500,000. - ✓ Each non-executive director is subject to a share ownership requirement of 5x the annual cash retainer.
+- TechnipFMC uses an independent consulting firm, Willis Towers Watson, to recommend changes in compensation for non-executive directors. - Any changes to our director compensation program are reviewed and approved by our Compensation Committee, comprising independent directors. - Any changes to our director compensation program recommended by our Compensation Committee must be ratified by a vote of our full Board. - ✓ Our Directors' Remuneration Policy reflects sector and geographic (U.S. and European) peer groups to reflect the global nature of the Company, and both U.S. and European compensation practices given the global nature of the Company, our dual NYSE and Euronext Paris listings, and our U.K. incorporation. - Our Directors' Remuneration Policy provides for an annual cap on total remuneration (i.e., cash and equity awards) of \$500,000. - Each non-executive director is subject to a share ownership requirement of 5x the annual cash retainer.